Logicify/mautic-advanced-templates-bundle/README.md

   ]
 ```

-Thus, in order to render all items you should code something like this:
+Thus, in order to render all items, you should code something like this:

 ```twig
 {% TWIG_BLOCK %}